breadcat/blog.minskio.co.uk/content/quotes.md

 >We feel alone together <!-- feels good man documentary -->

+>We'll burn that bridge when we get to it <!-- malaphor -->

 >Well I'm not here to fuck spiders <!-- australian slang -->

 >Well.
 I guess there's nothing to do but lay here and wait to die